 Notice: Students MUST actively participate by completing an academic assignment required by the instructor by the official census date.
 Students who do not actively participate in an academically-related activity may be reported as never attended and dropped from the course.

 Course Description:

-Fundamental principles of living organisms including physical and chemical properties of life, organization, and function.
-Concepts of reproduction, genetics and the scientific method are included.
-This course is suitable as a required lab science for non-biology majors and may not be substituted for BIOL 1406.
 Fundamental principles of living organisms including physical and chemical properties of life, organization, function, evolutionary adaptation, and classification.
 Concepts of reproduction, genetics, ecology, and the scientific method are included.
-Prerequisite: TSI complete in Reading.
+Prerequisite: BIOL 1408.